lino-framework/book/docs/specs/ledger.rst

 ==================== ======================= ========== ===============
 <BLANKLINE>

 The :class:`DebtsByPartner <lino_xl.lib.ledger.DebtsByPartner>` shows one row
 per uncleared invoice, and a list of --usually partial-- payments per invoice.
+This table is used for both debtors and creditors, which can be useful when you have business partners who are both customers and providers.

+By convention, this list shows a debit balance as a negative number and a crediting balance as a positive number.

 For example here is the detail of the debts for partner 165 from above list:

 >>> obj = contacts.Partner.objects.get(pk=165)